 Functional ovarian cysts

-These are the most common type.
-They form in some women of childbearing age (women who still have periods) when there is a functional fault with ovulation.
-They are very common.
+These are the most common type of ovarian cyst.
+They form in women of childbearing age (women who still have periods).
+They are very common, and develop, then disappear, as part of the normal menstrual cycle.
+Sometimes, they grow unusually large, or stay present for longer than one cycle.
 There are two types:

 - Follicular cysts.
-A follicle (see in 'Ovulation', above) can sometimes enlarge and fill with fluid.
+A follicle (see 'What causes ovarian cysts?'', above) can sometimes enlarge and fill with fluid.
 They can occur commonly in women who are receiving infertility treatment.

 - Corpus luteum cysts.
-These occur when the corpus luteum (see in 'Ovulation', above) fills with fluid or blood to form a cyst.
+These occur when the corpus luteum (see in 'What causes ovarian cysts?' above) fills with fluid or blood to form a cyst.
 A blood-filled cyst is sometimes called a haemorrhagic cyst.